| Title: | The SpatialGraph Class and Utilities |

 whether the resulting |

-It is assumed that the SpatialGraph
+It is assumed that the SpatialGraph, used as input, is correct

-have the two first field correctly
+(i.e.g all records in sg@e@data have the two first field correctly

-.
+identifying the field 'ID' in sg@v.
 It is also assumed that the

-data.frame has the fields div
+sg@e@data data.frame has the fields div and

-.
+len.
 These two are highly useful to conduct network operations

 on the resulting igraph